opencivicdata/docs.opencivicdata.org/proposals/drafts/campaign_finance_filings.rst

       Just add additional fields for those.
 Not sure why this was ever a question.
 * How to reconcile multiple reports that describe the same contribution, expenditure or other event?
-      Same transactions should have same ids.
+      Same transactions should have same IDs.
 Multiple filings can point to one transaction.
-How to handle this for jurisdictions where no transaction ids are provided by the regulator will be...very dependent on that jurisdiction.
+How to handle this for jurisdictions where no transaction IDs are provided by the regulator will be...very dependent on that jurisdiction.
-* How to handle different types of Committees beyond just imputing their types based on (say) whether they are oriented toward more than one Candidate?
-      I don't think this is an issue.
 * How should amendments work?
 Should there be some notion of versions of filings?
 Should all data from a given filing, even if 99% is redundant with a prior version of same filing, be stored, or should we store a diff?